StevenMascarenhas/Cloud-Based-Skin-Cancer-Detection-Using-Deep-Learning-and-AWS/README.md

 A scalable, cloud-native AI system that detects skin cancer from dermatoscopic images using a fine-tuned Vision Transformer (ViT) model deployed on AWS.
 The project combines deep learning with Amazon S3, AWS Lambda, SageMaker, and Streamlit for a cost-effective and real-time diagnostic pipeline.

+## 📁 Project Structure

+- `lambdafunctioncode/`
+  Contains the AWS Lambda function that preprocesses uploaded images and invokes the SageMaker model.

+- `sagemakernotebookwithcode/`
+  Jupyter notebook for fine-tuning and deploying the Vision Transformer (ViT) model on SageMaker.

+- `streamlit app code/`
+  Streamlit web app where users can upload images and see real-time classification results.

+- `screenshots/`
+  Visual references of architecture, cloud configurations, and output predictions.

+- `requirements.txt`
+  Required Python packages for running the project locally or in cloud environments.

+- `README.md`
+  Documentation explaining the project, architecture, and usage instructions.

+- `LICENSE`
+  MIT license for open-source usage.

 ## 📌 Project Overview
 Skin cancer affects millions worldwide, and early detection is crucial.
 This solution enables users to upload images of skin lesions and receive classification results in real time through a user-friendly web interface.
 The project aligns with the AWS Well-Architected Framework to ensure operational excellence and scalability.